zkc/Lunch-r/README.md

 Voting is done in real time thanks to socket.io.
 Backend is Express.js serving a React.js UI.

 #### Planed Features:

+- Need to have faster link sharing abilities beyond the built in copy-paste.
+One touch Facebook Messenger and/or Slack integreation is the goal

 - Suggestions: For those group members who suddenly have another place in mind after see the suggestions, they can propose a replace for one of the current bottom two options.